-British Homefront: The Blitz has caused tremendous problems for London rail service, but repairs are made as quickly as possible and lines put back into operation.
+British Homefront: The Blitz has caused tremendous problems for the London rail service, but repairs are made as quickly as possible and lines put back into operation.
 Today, previously suspended services between Northfield and Hounslow resume at 08:52, and between Turnham Green and Richmond at 14:00.
 However, a 250kb bomb lands near the Chalk Farm Northern line station directly above a train tunnel, and service is temporarily suspended.
 When the damage is examined and found to be no present danger, service is resumed.
 The railway workers are among the unsung heroes of the Battle of Britain.

 American Homefront: The Detroit Tigers clinch the American League Pennant, ending the streak of the New York Yankees, which have won the four previous pennants.

 MGM and Loew's Inc. release Busby Berkeley musical "Strike Up The Band" starring Mickey Rooney and Judy Garland.

 |Captain John Cantopher, the hero of Graveney Marsh.|

 During those final throes of the Battle of Britain,

 on September 27th,1940...

 divesting Germany in a mid-air sortie

 of technology much needed